boostcon/cppnow_website/2016-conference/_posts/2016-04-01-program-highlights-cpp17-talks.md

 the original library TR.
-He is currently working on the BDE project, BloombergLP's open source libraries that offer a foundation for C++ development, including a standard library implementation supporting the polymorphic allocator model proposed for standardization.
+He is currently working on the BDE project, BloombergLP's open source libraries that offer a foundation for C++ development, including a standard library implementation supporting the polymorphic allocator model proposed for standardization.</i>